 Pawtucket is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 71,591 people and 21 constituent neighborhoods, Pawtucket is the fourth largest community in Rhode Island.
-Pawtucket has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Pawtucket was built prior to World War II, making it one of the older and more historic cities in the country.

-Pawtucket is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pawtucket is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pawtucket is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pawtucket who work in office and administrative support (15.52%), sales jobs (10.35%), and food service (7.63%).

 The education level of Pawtucket citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.17% of adults 25 and older in Pawtucket have a college degree.